Document

 Income tax law does not allow any deduction under sections 80C to 80U from the short-term capital gains referred to in section 111A.
 However, the investor can claim such deduction on short-term capital gains other than those covered under section 111A.

 In the given case, Mr A cannot claim such a deduction under 80C against the STCG as it is a gain referred to in section 111A.
-Therefore, his taxable income will be INR 1.5 lacs which can be adjusted against the basic exemption limit.
+Therefore, his taxable income will be Rs.
+1.5 lacs which can be adjusted against the basic exemption limit.

 5. Set off & carry forward of losses